The department offers degree programs and courses in areas within Computing and Mathematical Sciences at all levels of higher education:

 Caltech offers a four-year undergraduate program leading to a Bachelor of Science degree, with majors available within the Computing + Mathematical Sciences department in Applied + Computational Mathematics and Computer Science.
 These majors aim at providing in-depth understanding of both theoretical and practical aspects of each discipline.
 CMS also offers a minor in Control + Dynamical Systems and a minor in Computer Science, intended to supplement one of Caltech's standard undergraduate degrees.
 This minor is designed for students who wish to broaden their knowledge beyond their normal major and/or who may wish to pursue a graduate program involving control or dynamical systems.
 Transcript and graduating degree materials will properly reflect the completion of the major or minor requirements.
 Undergraduate students are also encouraged to participate in research projects with faculty as part of their curriculum.

 Students are admitted to the Caltech undergraduate program from the US or from abroad on the basis of strong academic performance in a rigorous course of college preparatory study, especially in the areas of mathematics, science, and engineering.
 Information on the application process can be found on the undergraduate admissions office website.
-For further information on admission, please call (626) 395-6341 or .
+(626) 395-6341 or e-mail.

 The department offers a variety of classes at all levels.
 Courses numbered below 100 are taken primarily by undergraduate students.
 Those numbered from 100 to 199 are taken by both undergraduates and graduates, and those numbered 200 and above are taken primarily by graduate students.